QuantEcon/lecture-source-jl/source/rst/dynamic_programming/wald_friedman.rst

 Comparative statics
 ----------------------

-Now let's consider the following exercise
+Now let's consider the following exercise.

-We double the cost of drawing an additional observation
+We double the cost of drawing an additional observation.

 Before you look, think about what will happen: